 ‘Polish Airports’ State Enterprise (PPL) is one of the top aviation infrastructure companies in Poland, taking active part in the shaping and development of this strategic branch of the industry.
 PPL operates key elements of the state’s infrastructure, propelling the entire air transport services market.

 PPL resources include Warsaw Chopin Airport (EPWA) – the biggest Polish airport and one of the biggest airports in Central and Eastern Europe.
 The airport enjoys hub status, providing access to international transport routes.
 It constantly maintains and develops operational capacity, attracting airlines that offer long-distance services.
 Warsaw Chopin Airport is the base of Poland’s national carrier LOT Polish Airlines.
-In 2016 the airport achieved an almost 40% share in air passenger traffic in Poland, handling 155 thousand operations and serving 12.8 million passengers.
+In 2018 the airport has served 17.7 million passengers.

 • Kraków Airport,

 • MPL Warszawa-Modlin,